Sickle Cell Patients Endure Discrimination, Poor Care And Shortened Lives

 Sickle cell disease is "a microcosm of how issues of race, ethnicity and identity come into conflict with issues of health care," says Keith Wailoo, a professor at Princeton University who has written about the history of the disease.

 It is also an example of the broader discrimination experienced by African-Americans in the medical system.
-Nearly a third report that they have experienced discrimination when going to the doctor, according to a poll by NPR, Robert Wood Johnson Foundation and Harvard T.H.
+Nearly a third reported that they have experienced discrimination when going to the doctor, according to a poll by NPR, Robert Wood Johnson Foundation and Harvard T.H.
 Chan School of Public Health.

-"One of the national crises in health care is the care for adult sickle cell," says researcher and physician Dr. Elliott Vichinsky, who started the sickle cell center at Children's Hospital Oakland in 1978.
+"One of the national crises in health care is the care for adult sickle cell," says researcher and physician Dr. Elliott Vichinsky, who started the sickle cell center at UCSF Benioff Children's Hospital Oakland in California in 1978.
 "This group of people can live much longer with the management we have, and they're dying because we don't have access to care."

 Indeed, with the proper care, Vichinsky's center and the handful of other specialty clinics like it across the country have been able to increase life expectancy for sickle cell patients well into their 60s.

 Vichinsky's patient Derek Perkins, 45, knows he has already beaten the odds.
 He sits in an exam room decorated with cartoon characters at Children's Hospital Oakland, but this is the adult sickle cell clinic.
-He's been coming to see Vichinsky since childhood.
+He has been coming to see Vichinsky since childhood.

 "Without the sickle cell clinic here in Oakland, I don't know what I would do.
 I don't know anywhere else I could go," Perkins says.

-When Perkins was 27, he once ended up at a different hospital where doctors misdiagnosed his crisis.
+When Perkins was 27, he once ended up at a hospital where doctors misdiagnosed his crisis.
 He went into a coma and was near death before his mother insisted he be transferred.

 "Dr. Vichinsky was able to get me here to Children's Hospital, and he found out what was wrong and within 18 hours — all I needed was an emergency blood transfusion and I was awake," Perkins recalls.